 The law further states that the existence of any two of the above factors is prima facie evidence of an illegal bookmaking business.

 A first offense is a third-degree felony.
-Subsequent offenses become a second-degree felony.
+Subsequent offenses become second-degree felonies.

 State law does not impose restrictions on games offered or the hours at which poker rooms may operate.
 No limit cash games and tournaments with any buyin are permitted.